The Valle Verzasca you won’t find on social media

 • The Verzasca Valley lies in a lush green mountainscape

 • perfect for hiking or cycling in nature.
-Steer clear of the better known, popular places and discover places that are just as beautiful, but still uncrowded and quiet, such as Val d’Osola, Sonogno, Val Redorta, the Cascata della Froda waterfall and Alpe Bardughè.
+Steer clear of the better known, popular places and discover places that are just as beautiful, but still less crowded, such as Val d’Osola, Sonogno, Val Redorta, the Cascata della Froda waterfall and Alpe Bardughè.

 Plan your stay